 prefer less strict denominations.
 If individuals remain within their parents'

-composition, inducing change in denominational strictness.
-New denominations then form in
+alter denominational class composition, inducing change in denominational strictness.

 State Welfare Spending and Religiosity - A Cross-National Analysis

 Anthony Gill, Rationality and Society, Vol. 16, No. 4, 399-436 (2004)